Find outlines by Subject code

 CPP100 - Co-op Professional Practice

-Co-op education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
-It also provides the opportunity for studnets to learn more about themselves and their chosen field of study.
+Co-operative (co-op) education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
+It also provides the opportunity for students to learn more about themselves and their chosen field of study.

 The purpose of co-op education is to enable students to make a smooth transition from the academic setting to a work environment.